amygrinn/vue-async-filter/readme.md

 # Vue Async Filter

 This mixin allows you to use promises and observables in your vue templates.
+This is meant to emulate angular's async pipe.

 ## Installation